twofiveo's Vancouver Island tips & recommendations

 3. Take an easy stroll to the Harris Creek Sitka Spruce

 If you're coming to the Island one thing on your to do list is probably see big trees.
 Well let me tell you that you're in the right place.
-The island is home to various Old Growth Forests with trees 1000+ years old!
-For me, that's hard to even fathom.
+The island is home to various Old Growth Forests with trees 1000+ years old.
 Even when they're in front of your eyes, their size is hard to fathom.

 frank._ca via Instagram